What are the major changes in income tax through Finance Act 2021 for personal and corporate taxpayers in Bangladesh?

 There is no change in tax-free threshold and slab wise tax rates for individual taxpayers.
 You know, last year through Finance Act 2020, tax-free limit had been increased from BDT 2.5 lakh to BDT 3 lakh.
 And the starting tax rate reduced to 5% from 10%.
 Slab wise tax rates and tax-free threshold have been presented in the annexure 01 and 03 below of this article respectively.

-The notable inclusion in the proposed budget is that third gender has been included with the women and senior citizen aged 65 years and above.
+The notable inclusion in the Finance Act 2021 is that third gender has been included with the women and senior citizen aged 65 years and above.
 The tax-free limit for these taxpayers is BDT 3.5 lakh.
 Third gender taxpayer will also calculate tax liability if the taxable income exceeded this limit.

 Twelve-digit Taxpayer’s Identification Number (TIN) shall obtain if any person is engaged in purchasing savings instruments (Sanchayapatra) of exceeding BDT 2 lakhs; opening postal savings accounts of exceeding BDT 2 lakhs and obtaining registration of co-operative society.
-In these three cases, Finance Bill 2021 proposed to obtain TIN certificate.
+In these three cases, the related person shall obtain TIN certificate.

-These are the major proposed changes for individual taxpayers through Finance Bill 2021.
-But what are the proposed major changes for corporate taxpayers?
+These are the major changes for individual taxpayers through Finance Act 2021.
+But what are the major changes for corporate taxpayers?

 Company Tax Rate

 Last year, corporate tax rate reduced by 2.5% for both publicly traded and non-publicly traded company.
-Again, the rate is proposed to reduce by 2.5% for the above companies.
-On the other hand, Mobile Financial Services (MFS) corporate tax rate has been proposed to increase to 37.5% for publicly traded MFS and 40% for non-publicly traded MFS from 32.5%.
+Again, the rate is reduced by 2.5% for the above companies.

-You know, in 2020, One Person Company (OPC) was introduced in Companies Act 1994 and the corporate tax rate for this new company is proposed to fix at 25%.
+You know, in 2020, One Person Company (OPC) was introduced in Companies Act 1994 and the corporate tax rate for this new company is fixed at 25%.
 In other cases, corporate tax rate will remain unchanged.
 See the annexure 2 for corporate tax rates.

 Tax Deducted at Source (TDS) and Advance Income Tax (AIT)

-Tax deducted/collected at source has been changed in several areas.
+Tax deducted or collected at source has been changed in several areas.
 Each year after Finance Act, I publish full TDS rates with section reference in this blog.
 Please keep your eyes on this blog to get the full TDS rates.

 You may know that if the payee does not have the TIN, then the tax rate shall be 50% higher under section 52.
-The Finance Bill 2021 proposed another new condition that if the payee does not receive payment by bank transfer or by MFS or any other digital means approved by the Bangladesh Bank then tax rate shall also be 50% higher under this section.
+The Finance Act 2021 added new condition, if the payee does not receive payment by bank transfer or by MFS or any other digital means approved by the Bangladesh Bank then tax rate shall also be 50% higher under this section.

-And another change has been proposed under this section which is “specified person”.
-The area of specified person has been proposed to extend.
+And another change has been made under this section which is “specified person”.
+The area of specified person has been extended.
 E-commerce platform includes with specified person.
 You know that specified person shall deduct tax under section 52 and in addition, you will find that specified person are responsible person to deduct tax at source.
 That’s why, it is important to know about the specified person to comply with tax deducted at source.